 WARNING: This product contains nicotine.
 Nicotine is an addictive chemical.

-Halo specializes in producing award-winning, American-made e-liquid, CBD products, vape hardware, and much more.
-For more information about Halo's products, specials, coupon codes, and more, please visit our home page.
+Halo is proud to offer award-winning, American-made e-liquid, CBD products, vape hardware, and much more.
+To learn more about Halo's products, specials, coupon codes, and more, please visit our home page.

 Last Updated: February 23, 2021 by Ivette Solorio

 Please note that we do not ship to consumers in the state of Vermont other than licensed wholesalers or retailers.